ilya-koyfman/Obsidian-Ilya/PROJECTS/MSP/NOTES/Ciso Global Permissions.md

 As Described in [[Access, PROJECTS/MSP/NOTES/Vendor Access Control Policies - Detailed | Access Controls Defined]], Ciso Global will use all 3 types of Trusted Sources.

 # Preferred Methods
-Ciso Global will adhere to all the preferred methods in the previous document unless stated above
+Ciso Global will adhere to all the preferred methods in the previous document

 # Specifics